 I regret those decisions to this day.

 Everyone has his or her own view of what a budget traveler is.
-To magazines like Budget Travel, Travel and Leisure, or even writers like Rick Steves, “budget” means $120+ USD per night hotels and $40 USD meals.
+To magazines like Budget Travel and Travel and Leisure, or even writers like Rick Steves, “budget” means $120+ USD hotels and $40 USD meals.
 I read those magazines and look at their prices and go, “How is THAT budget travel?
 That is expensive!”
-But I guess, for their readers who have a bit more money and are most likely solidly middle to upper middle class, those prices are budget.
+But I guess for their readers who have a bit more money and are most likely solidly middle to upper-middle class, those prices are budget.

 One of my biggest budget tips is to know what you want to spend money on before your trip, and then use that as a basis for forming your budget.
 That way, you don’t overspend while on the road, because you prepared as much as possible.
 You won’t come home early because you got blindsided by costs.

 If you’re aware of your costs, you can better plan your budget and then be frugal with your money — without being cheap.
 Because you won’t get a second chance as often as you think you will.
 Spend your money on those great activities you’ve dreamed about instead of skipping them just because they come with a price tag.